mqtt/mqtt.org/_sites/mqtt-specification.md

       &gt; <a href="https://www.oasis-open.org/committees/document.php?document_id=66091&wg_abbrev=mqtt">here</a>
       <br/><br/>
       MQTT for Sensor Networks is aimed at embedded devices on non-TCP/IP networks, such as Zigbee.
 MQTT-SN is a publish/subscribe messaging protocol for wireless sensor networks (WSN), with the aim of extending the MQTT protocol beyond the reach of TCP/IP infrastructure for Sensor and Actuator solutions.
-      Read more about it on <a href="https://www.hivemq.com/blog/mqtt-sn-smart-choice-for-iiot/">HiveMQ’s blog</a>.
+      Read more about it on <a href="https://www.hivemq.com/blog/mqtt-sn-smart-choice-for-iiot/" target="_blank">HiveMQ’s blog</a>.
    </article>
 </section>
 </section>